 Key QA checkpoints include:

-- Hreflang tag validation – Make sure there’s proper bidirectional linking between all language versions and confirm the ISO language codes are correct and not weird or random
+- Hreflang tag validation: Confirm bidirectional linking between language versions and make sure the language and locale codes are correct.

-- Metadata optimization – Check that translated title tags, meta descriptions, and alt text still keep keyword relevance while staying inside the character limits so nothing gets cut off
+- Metadata optimization: Check that translated title tags, meta descriptions, and alt text still match keyword intent and fit within useful length limits.

 9. Balancing Automation with Human Review for Quality Control

-- SEO keyword placement that feels natural in the target language
+- Natural keyword placement in the target language

 Conclusion